-Hard Water in Spring Valley, CA.
+Hard Water Solutions in Spring Valley, CA.

 - Free in-home water test measuring hardness in grains per gallon, not a vague "hard" or "soft" label